stanford-cs149/asst2/README.md

 * How will you assign tasks to your worker threads?
 Should you consider static or dynamic assignment of tasks to threads?

 * Are there shared variables (internal state of your task execution system) that you need to protect from simultaneous access from multiple threads?
-You may wish to review our [C++ synchronization tutorial](tutorial/README.md) for more information on the synchronization primitives in the C++ standard library.

 #### Step 2: Avoid Frequent Thread Creation Using a Thread Pool ####